BergenSoft/smart-nodes/README.md

 ### **Features:**

 - Define target temperature.
 - Support heating and cooling.
 - Define off mode to do nothing, open or close the valve.
+- Fast change if crit temp is exeeded.

 ## 16. Heating curve